Application Timeline

 Application Submission | May- September

-When to apply: quality over speed You don’t need to apply as soon as the VMCAS opens in May.
+When to apply: Quality over speed.
+You don’t need to apply as soon as the VMCAS opens in May.
 This isn’t a ‘first come, first serve’ process.
 Although we don't advise waiting until the last minute, there is plenty of time through the months of June, July and August to include all information in your application and submit all the required items to VMCAS.
-To make sure we are comparing applications fairly and inclusively, we start reviewing our applications in late fall (November).
+The VMCAS application for entry in Fall 2025 is Monday, September 16, 2024.
+To make sure we are comparing applications fairly and inclusively, we start reviewing our applications in late fall (October).

 All applicants are notified of receipt of their application by email no later than December 5.
 At this time, if an application is missing items, applicants will be notified.